Image for How to Hire Drivers– and Keep Them During a Truck Driver Shortage

 The best way to know what employees want is to ask them.
 Distribute surveys to ask employees if they are satisfied with their jobs, and find out what you can do to make the work experience better.

 In the end, truckers want the same things every employee wants: a promising career, good pay and benefits, and a positive work environment.
 Even in a truck driver shortage, offering these benefits can help you attract better quality candidates.
-While you’re growing your workforce, Triumph Business Capital can help you access working capital to grow your business — and ensure your new employees are paid on time.
+While you’re growing your workforce, Triumph, formerly known as Triumph Business Capital can help you access working capital to grow your business — and ensure your new employees are paid on time.
 Ask Blaine Waugh for more information.